cs-tsui/site/source/_posts/2020-03-23-virt-env-cheatsheet.md

 - python
 ---

-Quick reminder for myself when I need to switch between virtual environments.
+For those who work with virual environments when developing, here's a handy cheatsheet in case you need to switch between various virt-envs.

 `RVM` for Ruby